 - Research and Compare: Before enrolling in any preparatory course or purchasing any study material, it is important to research and compare prices.
 Look for discounts or promotions from different companies or websites, and choose the most cost-effective option.

 - Use Free Resources: There are several free resources available for USMLE preparation, such as online videos, practice exams, and study guides.
-Utilize these resources to supplement your preparation and reduce the total cost of USMLE journey.
+Utilize these resources to supplement your preparation and reduce the total cost of USMLE exam.

 - Study Efficiently: Effective time management and efficient studying can help reduce the need for expensive preparatory courses.
 Create a study schedule and stick to it, focus on high-yield topics, and avoid wasting time on low-yield material.